 Can International Students Enroll in Medical Schools in Canada?

 The answer is yes and no. Since Canada lacks a sufficient supply of physicians, the government highly subsidized medical schools and lowered the admission qualifications for Canadian students to encourage citizens to pursue medicine.
-Since Canada only has 17 medical schools, most student slots allocation are for in-province and out-province Canadian students who are more likely to contribute to their medical personnel pool.
-Only a minuscule percentage remains for international students and less for the uncontracted ones.
+Since the country only has 17 medical schools, most student slots are allocated to in-province and out-province Canadian students who are more likely to contribute to their medical personnel pool.

-Only 10 out of 17 medical schools in Canada accept international students.
-This can still be narrowed down, as two of them (Dalhousie University and University of Calgary) only admit students from countries with a signed contract with them.
-Three of the remaining ones, the University of Laval, the University of Montreal, and the University of Sherbrooke, only offer medical courses in French.
-So if you are an uncontracted and non-French speaking candidate, you are only likely to get accepted into five Canadian medical schools, including the University of Toronto, McGill University, McMaster University, Memorial University of Newfoundland, and Queen’s University.
+Three of the remaining ones, Laval University, the University of Montreal, and the University of Sherbrooke, only offer medical courses in French.
+So, if you’re uncontracted and don’t speak French, you are only likely to get accepted into some Canadian medical schools, including the University of Toronto, McGill University, and more.

-• A very high GPA and sufficient University credits in biology, chemistry, and English.
+A very high GPA and sufficient university credits in biology, chemistry, and English |

-• MCAT scores
+MCAT scores |

-• An autobiographical sketch of all your accomplishments, extracurricular activities, employment, and other academic activities you have had from age 16 to the present.
+An autobiographical sketch of all your accomplishments, extracurricular activities, employment, and other academic activities you have had from age 16 to the present |

-• Supplementary Application Questions which vary from each school
+Supplementary application questions which vary from each school |

-• Letters of Recommendation
+Letters of recommendation |

-• For students from a non-English country, TOEFL or IELTS certificate
+For students from a non-English country, TOEFL or IELTS certificate |

-• Students who want to study in schools that offer instruction in French need French Proficiency Language exam scores.
+Students who want to study in schools that offer French courses/programs need French proficiency language exam scores. |

-• A personal statement
+A personal statement |

-• WES transcript assessment of a Bachelor’s degree.
+WES transcript assessment of a bachelor’s degree |

 Having complete and outstanding application requirements will make or break your chances of getting into a Canadian Medical School, so be sure to take it seriously.
 For increased possibility, start planning and working on growing your profile as early as possible.